centrifugal/documentation/clients/README.md

-# Client libraries to communicate using server side language
+# Client libraries to communicate with Centrifugo

 This chapter is about client libraries.
 Centrifugo originally created to work with browser clients.
 But Websocket protocol built on top of convenient TCP and very